Prenup Attorney in Jacksonville

 Do I Need a Prenuptial Agreement?

-Prior to divorce, two people may be questioning whether they should truly get married or not, and whether their marriage will last a lifetime.
+Prior to marriage, two people may be questioning whether they should truly get married or not, and whether their marriage will last a lifetime.
 When these two people decide to make this life-changing decision, they often desire a back-up plan that they can fall back on if their marriage fails.

 Marriage is not a commitment that should be entered into without taking into consideration all legal elements involved.
 It is important to fully understand the marriage contract prior to signing.
 The marriage contract is a commitment and therefore, there are heavy consequences if divorce occurs.